greatfet-hardware/begonia/README.md

 DD      | J1.39 |       |
 RESET_N | J1.37 | J1.29 | J1.36

-J1.38 and J1.39 are the SCK and MOSI pins of the primary SPI interface.
-J1.37 is the SSEL pin for that SPI interface.
+J1.38 and J1.39 are the SCK and COPI pins of the primary SPI interface.
+J1.37 is the CS pin for that SPI interface.
 It is used here because Begonia is not expected to be useful in a stacked configuration with other neighbors.
 If required, solder jumpers can be used to enable one of the alternative RESET_N pins instead.